 Remark A.2 Levels of ergodicity.
 In the mid 1970's A. Katok and Ya.B.
 Pesin tried to use geometry to establish positive Lyapunov exponents.
 A. Katok and J.-M. Strelcyn carried out the program and developed a theory of general dynamical systems with singularities.
 They studied uniformly hyperbolic systems (as strong as Anosov's), but with sets of singularities.
 Under iterations a dense set of points hits the singularities.
 Even more important are the points that never hit the singularity set.
-In order to establish some control over how they approach the set, one looks at trajectories that apporach the set by some given e^n , or faster.
+In order to establish some control over how they approach the set, one looks at trajectories that approach the set by some given ε^n , or faster.

 Ya.G.
 Sinai, L. Bunimovich and N.I.
 Chernov studied the geometry of billiards in a very detailed way.
 A. Katok and Ya.B.
-Pesin's idea was much more robust.
-Look at the discontinuity set (geometry of it matters not at all), take an ε neighborhood around it.
+Pesin's idea was much more robust: look at the discontinuity set, take an ε neighborhood around it.
 Given that the Lebesgue measure is ε^{α} and the stability grows not faster than (distance)n.
 A. Katok and J.-M. Strelcyn proved that the Lyapunov exponent is non-zero.